BS 9990 Compliance

 Outlet Valves

 Outlet valves shall be installed on every floor, including the ground floor and any basement levels, where applicable.
-The lowest point of each valve is positioned about 800mm above finished floor level.
-Landing valves comply with BS 5041 Part 2: 1975 and are usually flanged for easy maintenance.
+Landing valves should comply with BS 5041 Part 2: 1975 and are usually flanged for ease of maintenance.

 Dry Riser Vertical Outlet Architrave and Doors

-Oulet alves are housed with lockable outlet red arthitrives and oors as part of BS 5041 Part 4:1975 to protect them from damage or unauthorised use and are designed to be recessed into the wall for easy access to the dry riser outlet valve.
-Architrive and door is painted with RAL3002 powder paint has a wired Georgian glass door complete with a slam shut lock and stainless steel piano hinge.
+Outlet valves are housed with lockable outlet red architraves and doors as part of BS 5041 Part 4:1975 to protect them from damage or unauthorised use and are designed to be recessed into the wall for easy access to the dry riser outlet valve.
+Architrave doors are painted with RAL 3002 powder paint and have a wired Georgian glass door complete with a slam shut lock and stainless steel piano hinge.
 Each cabinet is clearly marked with “Dry Riser Outlet” sticker.

 Galvanised Steel Pipework

-The vertical and any necessary horizontal mains are made of galvanised steel.
+The vertical and any necessary horizontal runs are made of galvanised steel.
 Pipe sections (usually 3.2m lengths) are grooved and fitted with couplings.

 Grooved Rigid Couplings